 The Liguria peninsula in the northwest of Italy, a short drive east of Genoa, is a gorgeous region of colourful fishing towns, beautiful beaches and historic attractions.
 Liguria, often referred to as the Italian Riviera, is a favourite holiday destination amongst many Milanese and the global jet-set (think royal families, Madonna, Rihanna… and you get the picture!) who come here to stay at one of the stunning villas that dot the coast or moor their flashy yachts in one of the secluded coves.

 A great way to get acquainted with the area is to do the Liguria loop, making use of public transport to get around.
-The loop, as shown in this map, covers three towns: Santa Margherita, Camogli and Portofino, and can easily be done as a day trip during the tourist season.
-I chose Santa Margherita as my base, due to its many accommodation options and eateries, and explored the peninsula from there.
+The loop, as shown in the map below, covers three towns: Santa Margherita Ligure, Camogli and Portofino.
+I chose Santa Margherita Ligure as my base, due to its many accommodation options and eateries, and explored the peninsula from there.
+The Liguria loop can easily be done as a day trip from Santa Margherita Ligure during the tourist season.

 From Santa Margherita, take the train to Camogli, a seven-minute ride under the mountains of the peninsula.